-Even if you are not fanatical about your daily makeup application or hair style, everyone has a routine before they head out the door.
+Even if you are not fanatical about your daily makeup application or hairstyle, everyone has a routine before they head out the door.
 Instead of rushing through her tasks, CEO and founder of the Keepster App, Jennifer Simchowitz, uses the opportunity to check off other daily agenda items.
-She says she uses the time to not only take care of her body, but her mind, too.
+She says she uses the time to not only take care of her body but her mind, too.
 How does she pull it off?
-While brushing her teeth, she does quad stretches on each side, which she notes improves her overall flexibility.
+While brushing her teeth, she does quad stretches on each side, which she notes to improve her overall flexibility.
 Then, as she continues through make-up, getting dressed, straightening the bed and so on, she listens to podcasts.
-These help evoke ideas and serve as her way to remain updated on current events.
+This helps to evoke ideas and serve as her way to remain updated on current events.
 A handful of her favorites include the New York Times’s The Daily, How I Built This with Guy Raz and Slate’s Culture Gabfest.
 “By the time I walk out the door I’m up to date with the biggest news stories and inspired by great minds which always helps me reach higher,” she says.
 “And best of all, I feel I’ve given myself a shot of quality ‘me time’ before the day runs away with me.”

 'Use sleep stats to guide your day'